skrub-data/skrub/doc/index.rst

 About
 =====

-dirty_cat is a young project born from research.
+skrub is a young project born from research.
 We really need people giving feedback on successes and failures with the different techniques on real world data, and pointing us to open datasets on which we can do more empirical work.